xclay404/HexAcamu-OSINT-Tool/README.md

+🎯 HeXacamu OSINT Tool

-HeXacamu is a cross-platform OSINT (Open Source Intelligence) tool designed to collect and organize publicly available data from Instagram, YouTube, and X (formerly Twitter).
+HeXacamu is a cross-platform 🔍 OSINT (Open Source Intelligence) tool designed to collect and organize publicly available data from Instagram, YouTube, and X (formerly Twitter).

+📚 Table of Contents

 ✨ Features

+🛠️ Installation

+📦 Requirements

+⚠️ Note

+📜 License

+✨ Features

-🔍 Instagram Scraper
+📸 Instagram Scraper

-Extracts post images from public profiles (requires manual cookie input).
+  - Extracts post images from public profiles (requires manual cookie input).

-Creates an HTML gallery with all retrieved images.
+  - Creates a responsive HTML gallery.

-Downloads profile pictures.
+  - Downloads high-res profile pictures.

 📺 YouTube Scraper

-Fetches all video URLs from a YouTube channel or playlist using yt-dlp.
+🔗 Fetches all video URLs from a channel or playlist using yt-dlp.

-Saves the video links to a local .txt file.
+📄 Saves URLs in a .txt file.

 🐦 X / Twitter Scraper

-Uses the Twitter API (v2) to retrieve media URLs from a user's timeline.
+🧠 Uses the Twitter API v2 to retrieve media from a user's timeline.

-Saves the media links in a timestamped .txt file.
+💾 Saves media links in a timestamped .txt file.

+🛠️ Installation

+Install dependencies via pip:

+pip install instaloader requests beautifulsoup4 yt-dlp pyfiglet tweepy

-📆 Modules & Requirements
+📦 Requirements

 This tool uses the following libraries: